itrp/itrp-export-monitor/README.md

           clacks_config.export_monitor.777.rb
 ```

-The `downloads` subdirectory will contain all sucessfully downloaded export files.
+The `downloads` subdirectory contains the downloaded csv/zip files.
 These files are not
-deleted automatically, so this directory may become quite large depending on your setup.
+deleted automatically, so it is advisable to [monitor the disk usage](#disk-usage).

 The `log` directory contains the log file of the Export Monitor.